 The written instructions below in this section are suitable only for standard figures.
-I am making a series of 3 videos on drafting Pants for Non-Standard Figures, the first of those videos (Part 1: Introduction & Measurements) was published on Sunday 25 May 2020.
-Parts 2 was published 2 June.
-Part 3 will be publisehed soon.
-You can find Part 1 in the Menu on this page, or click on these links:
+I am making a series of 3 videos on drafting Pants for Non-Standard Figures, the first of those videos, Part 1: Introduction & Measurements was published on Sunday 25 May 2020.
+Part 2: Drafting A was published 2 June 2020.
+Part 3 has not been published as at 2 January 2021, but I am working on it right now. .
+You can find Parts 1 & 2 in the Menu on this page, or click on these links:

 If you have a standard figure, the instructions in the videos may be 'too much' for you; you may get just as a good a result using the instructions below using less measurements, and without having to listen to all the explanations that relate to non-standard figures.
 I draft the Standard Figure in the video for comparison purposes.